MarcoMuellner/soccerbot/index.md

 features documented here.
 Docstrings can be of help in case you want to use experimental features and the code should be pretty much self explainable.

+## Some notes on future development
+With version 1.1.0 released (and its following smaller fixes), an initial major (and more or less stable) release of soccerbot has arrived.
+For the foreseeable future, this version should be used, and all documentation here will reference this version for now.

+Due to the rising amount of requirements and stuff i actually want to do with the bot (including removing the entanglement to discord), i will rework most of the codebase, to better reflect the backend and frontend side of the code.
+This rework will also include a massive amount of optimization, multiprocessing approach (the backend and each frontend will run in their dedicated processes) and much much more data, that is accessible within the data.
+As soon as i make tangible progress, a link to the progress page can be found here.

+## Showcasing
+If you are interested on how the bot looks like in production, check out the [Football discord](https://discord.gg/NPt55Ed).
+It was/is produced for that community.

 ## Getting help